Skip to main content

 Affiliate Links

 Our overhead is minimal, but if you do want to help support us financially, consider some of the following affiliate offers.
-We will get a small referral fee if you do end up signing up for one of these series.
-These are all services that we personally use and find valuable.
+We will get a small referral fee if you do.
+These are all services that we personally use and find valuable, not just random junk that has affiliate codes.

 Amazon Prime Card - No annual fee, 5% back at Amazon & Whole Foods with Prime, 2% back on Gas, Restaurant, and Commuting, and no foreign transaction fees.
 A Solid Visa card.
 Typically, you'll also get a $100 Amazon gift card for signing up.
 Since pretty much everyone shops on Amazon, it's a no brainer.
 We've been getting as much as 7% back on some Amazon purchases by choosing their delayed shipping option at checkout.
 Big win at Christmas.